• broken image

 Immigration Group Co-Director

 Hi everyone!
-My name is Seung Min (first-name) Baik Kang (last-name) and I’m a sophomore in Branford College hoping to double major in Ethnicity, Race, and Migration and Economics.
+My name is Seung Min (first-name) Baik Kang (last-name) and I’m a junior in Branford College hoping to double major in History and Economics.
 I am an international student born and raised in Guatemala although both my parents are South Korean.
-On campus, I sing with the Yale Glee Club (Yale’s principal undergraduate chorus), play piano at the School of Music, am a board member of Korean American Students at Yale, and serve as a Peer Liaison for La Casa Cultural.
+On campus, I sing with the Yale Glee Club (Yale’s principal undergraduate chorus) and serve as Co-Head Peer Liaison at La Casa Cultural.
 I am an avid runner and love exploring different restaurants and coffee shops in New Haven.
 I’m beyond excited to be Co-Director of the Immigration Group.
 Growing up in Guatemala, I had the opportunity to work extensively with migrant communities and cannot wait to continue facilitating that work this year.
 Feel free to reach out at seugmin.bakkang@yale.edu if you have any questions!

 broken image